Bowling for Soup Presents: One Big Happy!

 Bowling for Soup Presents: One Big Happy! is a split album by pop punk bands Bowling for Soup, The Dollyrots, and Patent Pending, released on September 25, 2012, through Brando and Que-so Records.
 The album contains four original tracks, with each band also covering two of one another's songs.
 The album was made to promote the UK tour of the same name.

-The Dollyrots' version of "The Bitch Song" was included in Ubisoft's Rocksmith+, a music education-based subscription service based on the previous Rocksmith games.
+The Dollyrots' version of "The Bitch Song" was included in Ubisoft's Rocksmith+ in 2022.